mainul-alam/Cloud_Computing/CentralApp/README.md

 ### part 3 : Basic routing and controllers

-- "Routs" <-> hadels the requests. so
+- "Routs" <-> hadels the requests. so set route to the controller